lanterndata/docs/060-lantern-cli/030-indexing.md

 lantern-cli start-indexing-server --host 127.0.0.1 --port 8998 --status-port 8990
 ```

-After this the indexing server will start listening on port 8998 and the status server will be available on port 8990
+After this, the indexing server will start listening on port 8998 and the status server will be available on port 8990.

-The startus server can be used to query the current state of the indexing server:
+The status server can be used to query the current state of the indexing server:

 ```bash
 $ curl http://127.0.0.1:8990

 {"status":0,"status_updated_at":1727964328269}
 ```

-the status can be one of the following values:
+The status can be one of the following values:

-`0` - Idle
+- `0` - Idle
-`1` - In Progress
+- `1` - In Progress
-`2` - Failed
+- `2` - Failed
-`3` - Succeded
+- `3` - Succeded

-Indexing server can accept only one connection at a time, because the indexing process will consume all available CPU resources.
+The indexing server can accept only one connection at a time, because the indexing process will consume all available CPU resources.

 The server also accepts `--cert` and `--key` parameters which are SSL certificate and certificate key files.

 Self signed certificate can be generated using the following command:

 ```bash